 Peter Schofield, Procurement Programme Manager for the Association of Greater Manchester Authorities (AGMA) spoke next, looking at the employment picture for Greater Manchester, and how positive procurement approaches can make a difference to how the private sector can make an impact.

 InWork GM helps people who need extra support to find the right job.
 Naomi Ilagoswa, Partnership & Integration Manager at InWork GM, discussed the impact that social enterprise schemes have on individuals’ lives, helping making job opportunities more accessible to all.

 As Paul said, we launched this programme “because it helps people”.
-Many of the Kenny Waste Management team grew up around here, and is aware of the challenges in our local communities.
+Many of the Kenny Waste Management team grew up around here, and are aware of the challenges in our local communities.
 By trusting those individuals who are often excluded from opportunities, we can make a difference to the dynamic within those communities.

 This also benefits local businesses.
 Paul explained at the launch that Kenny Waste Management is always looking for the “next generation of drivers”.
 To do this, we need to cast the net widely when we’re seeking team members.
 Skills and commitment can be found in all walks of life; and it’s a wise business that actively reaches out to these pools of potential talent.
 As Paul said in his address:

 “We’re working with long-term unemployed people, we’re working with ex-offenders, and apprentices.
 We want local young people to work for us.”

 Finally, and with incredible impact, we heard from Kenny Waste Management colleagues who came to us via the Driving Change programme.
 They spoke eloquently and honestly about how being given this chance has changed their lives.

 It was a moving end to a thought-provoking day.
 It brought it home that social enterprise is not about ticking boxes or positive PR: it’s about the impact it has on individuals, their families, and their wider communities.